-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 If the credit risk on the financial asset classified in Stage 3 subsequently improves so that the asset is no longer credit-impaired and the improvement can be related objectively to an event occurring after the asset had been determined as credit-impaired (ie the asset becomes cured), the asset is reclassified from Stage 3 and the interest revenue is calculated by applying the effective interest rate (EIR) to the gross carrying amount.
 The additional interest income, which was previously not recognized in P&L due to the asset being in Stage 3 but it is now expected to be received following the asset's curing, is recognized as a reversal of impairment.